-WV always held himself as an Indologist, although his few publications were not dealing with it.
-On the other hand, his work as organiser was of a great and permanent value.
+Voigt always held himself as an Indologist, although his few publications were not dealing with it.
+At the same time, his work as organiser was of a great and permanent value.